imbusy/pact-go/README.md

 Build your api using any web framework like Goji, Gin, Gorilla or just net/http.
 Ensure your pipeline is composable to simplify testing and introduce mock behaviors.

 ##### 2. Honour Pacts
-Create new test file in your service provider api to verify pact with the consumer.
+Create a new test file in your service provider api to verify pact with the consumer.

 ```go